Yuzurukyun/TsuserverDR/config_sample/README.md

 # Server configuration files

 ## Before you get started...
-With your copy of this software, you should check that you have the following files in `\config_sample\`:
+With your copy of this software, you should check that you have the following files in `/config_sample/`:

 * `config.yaml`
 * `areas.yaml`